top of page

 -

-Checked every two days by Anabel’s and BNC student volunteers to update donation statuses, reorganize, check labels, remove expired food, and clean spills
+Checked every two days by Anabel’s and Basic Needs Coalition student volunteers to update donation statuses, reorganize, check labels, remove expired food, and clean spills

 -